 I’ll also discuss:

-- Life Time Fitness’s membership plans
+- An overview of the Life Time Fitness membership plans

 - Tips for new Life Time Fitness members

-- Complaints about Life Time Fitness and a list of other gym alternatives
+- Complaints about Life Time Fitness

 My Experience Working Out At Life Time Fitness

-The Life Time Fitness in Montvale, NJ is beautiful, which is a good thing considering it’s a high-end, luxury gym.
+The Life Time Fitness in Montvale, NJ, is beautiful, which is a good thing considering it’s a high-end, luxury gym.
 I felt like I was walking into a resort that just happens to have gym equipment rather than a gym where people work out a lot.

 People do actually work out here, though.
-I’ve heard some complaints about members who just walk or pedal slowly on the bike while reading or texting, but you’ll find that at most chain gyms.
+I’ve heard complaints about members who just walk or pedal slowly on the bike while reading or texting, but you’ll find that at most chain gyms.
 From what I’ve seen, the members at Life Time Fitness are serious about their workouts.

 There was a good mix of males and females on the gym floor, with most people in their 30s and 40s.
 There were also a lot of kids running around the entire facility since it’s a family-friendly place, but they weren’t on the gym floor.